Right to repair: History

-In the 2010s the trend of making one's repairs to devices spread from the east into the Western Europe.
+In the 2010s the trend of making one's own repairs to devices spread from the east into Western Europe.
 In July 2017, the European Parliament approved recommendations that member states should pass laws that give consumers the right to repair their electronics, as part of a larger update to its previous Ecodesign Directive from 2009 which called for manufacturers to produce more energy-efficient and cleaner consumer devices.
 The ability to repair devices is seen by these recommendations as a means to reduce waste to the environment.
 With these recommendations, work began on establishing the legal Directive for the EU to support the recommendations, and from which member states would then pass laws to meet the Directive.
 One of the first areas of focus was consumer appliances such as refrigerators and washing machines.
 Some were assembled using adhesives instead of mechanical fasteners which made it impossible for consumers or repair technicians from making non-destructive repairs.
 The right-to-repair facets of appliances were a point of contention and lobbying between European consumer groups and appliance manufacturers.
 Ultimately, the EU passed legislation in October 2019 that required manufacturers of appliances to be able to supply replacement parts to professional repairmen for ten years from manufacture.
 The legislation did not address other facets related to right-to-repair, and activists noted that this still limited the consumer's ability to perform their own repairs.
 Sweden also offers tax breaks for people who repair their own goods.

 The EU also has directives toward a circular economy which are aimed toward reducing greenhouse gas emissions and other excessive wastes through recycling and other programs.
 A 2020 "Circular Economy Action Plan" draft included the electronics right to repair for EU citizens to allow device owners to replace only malfunctioning parts rather than replace the entire device, reducing electronics waste.
 The Action Plan included additional standardization that would aid toward rights to repair, such as common power ports on mobile devices.

 In the midst of the COVID-19 pandemic, where medical equipment became critical for many hospitals, iFixit and a team of volunteers worked to publish and make accessible the largest known collection of manuals and service guides for medical equipment, using information crowdsourced from hospitals, medical institutions and sites like Frank's Hospital Workshop. iFixit had found, like with consumer electronics, some of the more expensive medical equipment had used means to make non-routine servicing difficult for end-users and requiring authorized repair processes.

 2020 Massachusetts Question 1 passed to update the previous measure on automobile repair to include electronic vehicle data.
 Before it could come into effect, in June 2023, the federal National Highway Traffic Safety Administration instructed manufacturers to ignore the 2020 Massachusetts law, asserting it was preempted by federal law because opening telematics to other organizations could make cars more vulnerable to computer hackers.
 (Both claims are disputed by Massachusetts in the lawsuit.)